zhossain7/ensemblediabetes/README.md

 The combination of diverse models helps mitigate the weaknesses of individual models, resulting in improved overall performance.

 ## Model Evaluation
-In this section, we evaluate the performance of our trained models using a variety of metrics.
-The primary metrics we focus on are precision, recall, F1-score, and accuracy.
+In this section, I evaluate the performance of our trained models using a variety of metrics.
+The primary metrics I focus on is precision, recall, F1-score, and accuracy.
 These metrics provide a comprehensive understanding of each model's strengths and weaknesses.

 1. Precision: Precision is the ratio of true positive predictions to the total number of positive predictions made by the model.
 High precision indicates a low false positive rate.
 * Class 0 (No Diabetes): Precision indicates how many of the individuals predicted to not have diabetes actually do not have it.